Steel / Weathering Steel

 is a high chromium content, rust resistant steel.
 The surface

-can be finished by sanding, graining, wire brushing, or polishing.
+can be finished by sanding, graining, wire brushing, polishing, or heat

 Powder Coating is a dry painting process.
 Finely ground particles of pigment and resin are